North Korea ghost town reflects deeper woes as it woos Chinese

 | MOUNT KUMGANG, North Korea

-MOUNT KUMGANG, North Korea Long grass grows around the idle hotels, stores are covered in cobwebs and a big padlock hangs off the front of the bank at the deserted shopping center.
+MOUNT KUMGANG, North Korea Long grass grows around the idle hotels, stores are covered in cobwebs and a big padlock hangs off the front of the bank at the deserted shopping centre.

-This is a modern day ghost town in already poverty-stricken North Korea, even though it is funded by wealthy neighbor and rival South Korea.
+This is a modern day ghost town in already poverty-stricken North Korea, even though it is funded by wealthy neighbour and rival South Korea.

 The east coast Mount Kumgang resort was once a symbol of cooperation.
 Now it's a stark reminder of the divide between the communist North and capitalist South, technically still at war having only signed an armistice, not a peace treaty, to the end their 1950-53 civil conflict.